fanglaogong/vgpu-proxmox/README.md

 > ### Important notes
 >
-> Q profiles *can* give you horrible performance in OpenGL applications/games.
-To fix that, switch to an equivalent A or B profile (for example `GRID RTX6000-4B`)
+> Q profiles *can* give you horrible performance in OpenGL applications/games (if you have a consumer GPU).
+To fix that, either add `vgpu_type = "NVS"` to your profile overrides (see below), or switch to an equivalent A or B profile (for example `GRID RTX6000-4B`)
 >
-> C profiles (for example `GRID RTX6000-4C`) only work on Linux, don't try using those on Windows, it will not work - at all.
+> C profiles dont exist anymore, just use Q profiles. ~~C profiles (for example `GRID RTX6000-4C`) only work on Linux, don't try using those on Windows, it will not work - at all.~~
 >
 > A profiles (for example `GRID RTX6000-4A`) will NOT work on Linux, they only work on Windows.